fmenabe/python-clg/doc/source/examples.rst

 ********

-All examples are available if the *examples* directory of the `github repository <https://github.com/fmenabe/python-clg>`_.
-All examples describe here use YAML files.
+All theses examples (and more) are available in the *examples* directory of the `github repository <https://github.com/fmenabe/python-clg>`_.
+All examples describe here use a YAML file.

 First argparse example
 ----------------------